 AIMS schools are varied in composition, enrolment and curriculum.
 Some offer United Kingdom curriculum models; some are Australian in curriculum, some are North American in curriculum and ethos, whilst others combine a national system of education with an international philosophy, within a Malaysia context.

 Some AIMS schools offer boarding facilities.

 AIMS schools are independent in ownership and management, and therefore it is important to realise that AIMS has no financial control over its members.

 The purpose of AIMS

-At the outset, the Association was necessary to act as a representative body which would serve to provide a channel of communication with relevant Government authorities.
+At the outset, the Association was necessary to act as a representative body which would serve to provide a channel of communication between schools, and with relevant Government authorities.

 Today, AIMS is moving towards the direction of improving CPD for teachers, sharing of best practice, job-alike workshops, and sports opportunities for students.